amihart/SBZ80LIB/README.md

 ![img1](https://i.imgur.com/dJL986x.png)

-First, I load the library, then, I load the Zilog Z80 program assembled to a hex file (`sudo apt install z80asm` for a Z80 assembler).
+First, I load the library, then, I load the Zilog Z80 program assembled to a hex file.
 Next, I define a callback for port-write instructions.
 In this case, I say if you attempt to write to port 0, then simply print the data you write to port 0 onto the screen assuming the data represents an ASCII character.
 The `EMUPOCB` command is used to designate which DEF block represents your callback for port-out instructions.

 I then do the same for the port-in instructions and EMUPICB specifies which DEF block is used for port reads.
 In this case, I create a buffer called `stdin$` and if it is empty when you try to read it, then I pause for the user to type in some text.
 I then pop the first character out of the buffer and return that as what is read from port 0x00.